Why I Started Pattern Engine

 Search engines recognize patterns in information.
 Social platforms recognize patterns in attention.
 LLMs recognize patterns in language, then generate new outputs based on everything they’ve absorbed.

+These tools don’t create meaning.
+They compress, reflect, and amplify patterns that already exist in us.
 That makes them incredibly useful.
 It also makes them risky in a specific way: the easier they are to use, the easier it is to stop thinking about what they’re doing to our thinking.
 We start treating outputs like answers instead of reflections.
 We start mistaking confidence for truth, speed for progress, coherence for wisdom.

 Pattern Engine is for those people.
 And for anyone who wants to become one of them.

-What this will look like
+What this looks like

 Things like: